otomikesuy/programming-language-part-A/README.md

 # programming language partA
-Just wanted to keep some of the codes that I learned in a class at Coursera
+Just wanted to keep some of the codes that I learned in the class at Coursera

 https://www.coursera.org/learn/programming-languages